Rhode Island Lighthouse History

 Whale Rock Light was hit repeatedly by waves that grew bigger as the storm grew stronger.
 Eberle probably took refuge in the lighthouse's top floor.
 Keepers at similar lighthouses in the area rode out the storm in the top floor, as the sea smashed out the sash windows on the lower floors, but did not break the port holes on the top floor.
 After hours of this punishment, the metal lighthouse reached its breaking point.
 A huge wave hit the lighthouse and tore off the lantern, watch room and the light's top two stories, killing Eberle.
 His body was never found.
 He left a wife and six children.
 The bottom two floors collapsed into the base, shortly after the hurricane ended.
 An examination of the remains of the lighthouse found books, shoes, clothing, and a made-up bed still intact.

 On September 28, 1938, a type 9-38-W buoy was placed 300 yards east from Whale Rock.
 This new navigation aid was named Whale Rock Lighted Whistle Buoy 3.
 The people of Jamestown complained that it emitted "a most mournful depressing sound."
 They wanted it changed to either a lighted gong or bell buoy.
 The buoy was later changed to a gong buoy.
 In 1940 what remained of the lighthouse was removed from the base.
-A skeleton tower and light was placed on the base.
-It was later removed.
+A 30 foot skeleton tower and light was placed on the base.
+It cost $5200 to build the tower.
+The light was extinguished during World War II so it couldn't be used as an aid to navigation by German U-boats.
+The light was removed in the 1950's.